DevEarley/PyraMazeGDD/v2/abilities.md

 # Bird's Eye (look down from a high point, fixed to the player)
  - Third Eye (secrets are highlighted to you)
+ - Shadow Eye ( See the Vacuum Realm. )

 # Fireball (single fire ball that burns out after awhile)
  - Firebomb (bomb that explodes after a short period)